 One of your configuration options will be to select the group (or groups) to select a random user from.
 You can have multiple groups here in case your use case requires it.

-Simply test the zap here and Zapier will pick a user at random to use in the next step.
+Simply test the zap here, and Zapier will pick a user randomly to use in the next step.

-The last step here is to update your lead custom field with the user that was selected at random in the previous step.
+The last step here is to update your lead custom field with the user selected randomly in the previous step.
 Use the

-Update Lead in Close action and select the the Lead ID from Step 1:
+Update Lead in Close action and select the Lead ID from Step 1:

-One of the biggest concerns around lead distribution is the idea of being fair when assigning leads out to team members.
-Here are some things we've learned in setting up similar workflows for lots of customers.
+One of the biggest concerns around lead distribution is the idea of being fair when assigning leads to team members.
+Here are some things we've learned in setting up similar workflows for many customers.

-- If you look day to day, there will be some variability in your distribution.
+- If you look daily, there will be some variability in your distribution.
 However, over time this will even out.

-- Random lead distribution is much easier to set up and manage than a round-robin lead assignment, but both can be done - for more information take a look at Round-robin lead assignment.
+- Random lead distribution is much easier to set up and manage than a round-robin lead assignment, but both can be done - for more information, look at Round-robin lead assignment.

-- For teams that are mainly concerned about load management (number of leads per user), you can easily move users between groups to remove them from the available user pool.
-To do this, you'd simply duplicate your groups and name it something like "Sales Reps - No Assignment".
+- For teams mainly concerned about load management (number of leads per user), you can quickly move users between groups to remove them from the available user pool.
+To do this, you'd simply duplicate your groups and name them something like "Sales Reps - No Assignment".